LeoPBgit/Pikzilla-Racing/docs/memory-bank/activeContext.md

 - Implemented responsive breakpoints
 - Added animations and transitions for interactive elements
 - Updated typography to use Manrope with Figma text styles
+- Established comprehensive spacing standards:
-- Established section spacing standards (120px vertical padding for main content sections)
+  - 120px vertical padding for main content sections
-- Defined image styling standards (no border-radius for content images)
+  - 150px spacing before the footer on all pages
+  - 20px spacing between section titles and paragraphs
+  - 40px spacing between paragraphs and buttons
+- Implemented flat design with no rounded corners on any UI elements (0px border-radius)
+- Ensured consistent sharp edges across all components (buttons, cards, images, inputs, etc.)

 ### Project Structure and Deployment
 - Consolidated project to use root directory only for all files